All-party delegation from Jharkhand led by CM Hemant Soren meets Amit Shah, demands caste census | Politics

 Prakash added that his party is consistently working for the welfare of the OBCs.
 CPI-ML leader Vinod Singh, CPI's Buvaneshwar Mahato, CPI-M's Suresh Munda NCP MLA Kamlesh Singh and MCC leader Arup Chatterjee were also part of the all-party delegation led by Soren.

+''In India, people belonging to SC, ST and Backward Classes have faced the brunt of economic and social backwardness for centuries.
+After Independence, different classes have developed at varied pace as a result of which the gap between rich and poor has widened.''
+The delegation noted in the letter that economic inequality in India has ''a very strong'' relationship with caste.
+Generally, those in the socially backward category are also economically backward, they said.

+''In such a situation, caste-based data is needed to remove these disparities.
+By conducting the caste-based census, there will be many benefits in the policy-making of the country,'' the letter added.

-The Centre has filed an affidavit in the apex court saying it has already issued a notification in January last year prescribing the series of information to be collected during Census 2021 and it covers many areas including the information relating to Scheduled Castes and Scheduled Tribes but does not refer to any other category of caste.
+The Centre had a couple of days back filed an affidavit in the apex court saying it has already issued a notification in January last year prescribing the series of information to be collected during Census 2021 and it covers many areas including the information relating to Scheduled Castes and Scheduled Tribes but does not refer to any other category of caste.

 It said the exclusion of information regarding any other caste from the purview of Census is a ''conscious policy decision'' taken by the Central government.